Blue-Beaker/mte_tweaks_mod/README.md

 - Make thermal wrench dig IC2 machines faster
 - Make more blocks able to dismantle with wrench (configurable)
 - Road bricks and lamps.
 Walk faster on it
 - First-Launch message
 - Inform players to open the quest book for quests, with a tutorial toast
+- Apply gamerules and commands when the world is created

 With these tweaks you will found the immersive, classic and enjoyful experience in the modpack.